The latest broadcast is up!

 “The best thing is when you get high, ecstatic and the audience gets high too” says Dmitriy about performing live, and he doesn’t refer to drugs.
 “The joy and love that’s what it’s all about.
 The worst thing is when you perform in front of the unprepared bunch of people, or snubs, or some extremely loyal fans of "their" band (when it's not a solo gig).
 Poor sound at the venue is also one of the worst aspects.
 Poor sound always spoils all the joy” and unfortunately such a thing is a pretty common occurrence at Moscow clubs.

-he members of Motherfathers, Olga being the exception, have other hobbies, assignments and doings at the side, but music remains the most important thing for them and their only real ambition is to be heard.
+All of the members of Motherfathers, Olga being the exception, have other hobbies, assignments and doings at the side, but music remains the most important thing for them and their only real ambition is to be heard.

 “We want a large, really large, and let’s say huge audience.” says Dmitriy “That doesn't mean ticket selling - we can easily do it all for free, just because music is what we are all about.
 We'll be okay if we can earn some money from music cause we don't want to do anything else and because our financial situation is not good but we don't measure musical career in that criteria.
 We want to develop it all, to seek something new and that's the most joyous thing!”